MStefko/ESA-MappsTools/README.md

 ![](img/data_graph.png)

 ## mosaics
-This module allows you to automatically create mosaics of
+This module allows you to automatically create JANUS mosaics of either the full disk of a certain body, or of the sun-illuminated part.
 ```python
 >>> from datetime import datetime
 >>> import spiceypy as spy